 Hostilities, Aid Blockade Take Toll On Gaza Civilians: UN

-The UN Office for the Coordination of Humanitarian Affairs (OCHA), said that, there have been daily reports of Israeli strikes killing and injuring many Palestinian civilians.
+The UN Office for the Coordination of Humanitarian Affairs (OCHA) said on Thursday that there have been daily reports of Israeli strikes killing and injuring many Palestinian civilians, Xinhua news agency reported.

 OCHA reiterated the urgency of reopening the crossings to allow critical supplies to enter.

-The World Health Organisation (WHO), said, it has been able to support some medical evacuations from Gaza.
+The World Health Organization (WHO) said it has been able to support some medical evacuations from Gaza.
 On Wednesday, 18 patients and nearly 30 companions were allowed to leave for specialised treatment abroad.

 However, with some 12,500 patients in Gaza still in need of medical evacuation outside the strip, WHO called for evacuations through all available border crossings and corridors.

-Across Gaza, OCHA said, its partners are warning of acute water shortages in shelters hosting displaced people.
+Across Gaza, OCHA said its partners are warning of acute water shortages in shelters hosting displaced people.
 The loss of water, the lack of cleaning supplies and cohabitation with livestock are having a dire public health impact.
-In March, more than one-third of households in Gaza experienced lice infestations.– NNN-XINHUA
+In March, more than one-third of households in Gaza experienced lice infestations.

 Legal Disclaimer: